Council VideosWatch All Videos

 The Town’s MDP was adopted in 2012 and the LUB in 2007 and much has changed in the area since then, including annexations in 2011 and 2012.
 These updates will ensure the documents continue to address emerging trends in the town and reflect the changing needs of the residents.

-Over the past few months the Town has been reviewing and revising the LUB to better reflect current trends and best practices.
-The MDP review has been put on hold to focus on the LUB and it is anticipated that the MDP review and update will resume in 2021.
+Over the past few months the Town has been reviewing and revising the LUB to better reflect current trends and best practices and the LUB was passed by Town Council on January 20, 2021.
+The MDP review was put on hold to focus on the LUB and it is anticipated that the MDP review and update will resume in 2022.

 Residents and stakeholders will have key roles in the MDP and LUB update process.
-In April 2020, a community survey was used to gather feedback from residents and stakeholders about their priorities and perspectives related to social well-being, the local economy and Drayton Valley’s natural and built environment.
-In total, 97 survey submissions were received.
+In April and September 2020, a community survey was used to gather feedback from residents and stakeholders about their priorities and perspectives related to social well-being, the local economy and Drayton Valley’s natural and built environment.
 The feedback shared was used to inform the updates to the LUB.